Pisces Jewellery: Dreamers, Empaths, and the Sign That Feels Everything

 Water Sign, Neptune and Jupiter: What That Actually Means

 Pisces is a water sign, the last of the three (after Cancer and Scorpio).
 If Cancer's water is the ocean close to shore and Scorpio's water is the deep underground lake, Pisces' water is the open sea: boundless, directionless, connected to everything.
+After Pisces the wheel resets at the spring equinox: Aries opens the cycle again with the ram's first-strike fire, and water gives way to flame.

 Neptune, the modern ruler, was discovered in 1846 and was assigned to Pisces for reasons that feel almost poetic.
 Neptune is the planet of dreams, illusion, spirituality, and the dissolution of boundaries.
 In mythology, Neptune (Poseidon) ruled the ocean, the one realm that has no walls, no fences, no fixed paths.
 Everything flows into everything else.
+Aquamarine, whose name literally means "sea water," carries this connection in physical form.
+Its pale blue-to-green colour looks like sunlight filtered through clear ocean water.

 Jupiter, the traditional ruler, adds a different flavour.
 Jupiter is the planet of expansion, optimism, and philosophical understanding.
 Where Neptune makes Pisces dreamy and spiritual, Jupiter makes them generous, hopeful, and endlessly curious about the big questions.